Pediatric Consultation/Liaison Service

-Faculty: Mathew Nguyen, MD (Chief, Psychiatry Consultation/Liaison Services)
+Faculty: Mathew Nguyen, MD (Chief, Pediatric Psychiatry Consultation/Liaison Services)

 First year Child Psychiatry fellows complete a two to three month rotation on the Pediatric Psychiatry Consultation-Liaison Service.
 During this time, fellows learn to conduct comprehensive consultations to medically ill children and their families in inpatient treatment settings.
 They learn to evaluate consultation requests, manage the physical, interpersonal, and system boundaries inherent to the psychiatric consultant in a pediatric setting, differentiate pathological from normal behavioral and emotional responses to a medical illness, and work with a multidisciplinary team to devise appropriate treatment plans for children and their families.
-Fellows provide consultations to any of the child and adolescent inpatients units at Shands Children’s Hospital.
+Fellows provide consultations to any of the child and adolescent inpatients units at UF Health Children’s Hospital and UF Health Shands Rehab Hospital.

-A. Required 2-3 month rotation occurring in the first year at institution 1 and requiring 25% of the resident’s time
+A. Required two to three month rotation occurring in the first year at institution 1 and requiring up to 25% of the resident’s time

 B. Faculty consists of 1 full-time Child Psychiatrist.